DevOps (for Dummies)

 We can stay here debating this for hours but, long story short, Enterprise Private Clouds have been (largely) useful to provision resources for developers to work in Dev/Test environments.

-What happens next between that and production is what I define “where the <beep> hits the fan”.
-You can guess what the <beep> is, in this context.
+What happens next between that and production is what I define "where the

 I can hear three readers claiming "this is not true, we go all the way to production with our cloud".
 Fair enough, be proud of yourself as you are part of a small club (0.3-ish%) among all the organizations out there.